Top Things to Do in Naples in September through December

 Stone Crab Festival, 10/24–26

-October is the official start of stone crab season.
+October is the official start of stone crab season in Florida.
 To celebrate the unofficial dish of Florida, Naples hosts this weekend festival in the crab’s honor and includes block parties, eating contests, deals across the city’s restaurants and stores, live music, and more.

 Paradise Coast Food & Wine, 11/15